 How GP data helps improve human health : Participant Event

-Below you can register for UK Biobank's next participant event, find out more about the speakers and explore answers to common questions about GPDPR.
+Below you can watch on-demand content from UK Biobank's participant event, find out more about the speakers and explore answers to common questions about GPDPR.

 For the past 10 years, we’ve been able to obtain information about all hospitalisations, cancer diagnoses, and deaths of UK Biobank participants from the NHS centrally.
 Combined with the information that UK Biobank participants have provided us about their lifestyle and assays of blood samples that they provided (including genetic assays), researchers around the world have been able to make discoveries that would not otherwise have been possible.